sdelamo/sergiodelamo.com/posts/nova-gradle-task.md

 Tags: #nova #gradle

 I build this website with [Gradle](https://gradle.org).
 Posts are written in Markdown.
 When I run `./gradlew build`, I build a statically generated site, a collection of HTML, CSS, images, PDFs and javascript files.
 I am trying [Nova](https://nova.app), the code editor recently announced by [Panic](https://panic.com).
-I've been a long time custom of Panic products [Coda 2](https://panic.com/coda/), [Transmit](https://panic.com/transmit/).
+I've been a long time customer of Panic products [Coda 2](https://panic.com/coda/), [Transmit](https://panic.com/transmit/).
 Thus, I was been eagearly waiting for Nova.
 So far, I can tell you two things.
 It feels Mac native and it feels fast.

 I set some custom tasks to build my website.